 We launched our RT-PCR COVID-19 testing business during the second quarter of 2020.
-We have received approximately 390,000 samples for processing through our RT-PCR technology at our laboratory to date and we believe that performing highly accurate RT-PCR testing for COVID-19 will be an important aspect of our business until the COVID-19 pandemic subsides.
-During the year ended December 31, 2020, we saw a significant increase in our net revenues due to our substantial COVID-19 testing volumes during that time.
-In early 2021, the FDA approved multiple COVID vaccines for administration to the public.
-The ability to effectively and comprehensively administer COVID-19 vaccines across the United Stated will impact revenues generated by our RT-PCR COVID-19 testing business, and we will likely lose much of the revenue generated related to COVID-19 testing once demand for such testing declines.
+We have received more than 640,000 samples for processing through our RT-PCR technology at our laboratory to date and we believe that performing highly accurate RT-PCR testing for COVID-19 will be an important aspect of our business until the COVID-19 pandemic subsides.
+During the year ended December 31, 2020 and the first nine months of 2021, we saw a significant increase in our net revenues due to our substantial COVID-19 testing volumes during that time.
+In early 2021, the FDA approved multiple COVID-19 vaccines for administration to the public.
+As of the fourth quarter of 2021, children five and older are also eligible to receive a COVID-19 vaccine.
+The continued vaccination efforts and increase in immunization levels throughout the U.S. population will likely impact revenues generated by our RT-PCR COVID-19 testing business, and we will lose much of the revenue generated related to COVID-19 testing once demand for such testing declines.
 Our RT-PCR COVID-19 testing is done pursuant to an Emergency Use Authorization which will be revoked when the public health emergency is no longer in effect, and we will no longer be able to offer the test under the EUA after such revocation.

-If we cannot compete successfully with our competitors, we may be unable to increase or sustain our revenues or achieve and sustain profitability.
+\If we cannot compete successfully with our competitors, we may be unable to increase or sustain our revenues or achieve and sustain profitability.